MIROC-DOC/model_description/md_en/p-solv.md

 ### Basic Solutions.

-Radiative, vertical diffusion, ground boundary layer and surface processes are Some terms are treated as implicit in the
-Compute the time-varying term and do time integration at the end.
-As a time-varying term for the vector quantity <span>q</span>, The term ${\mathcal A}$ for the Euler method and the term ${\mathcal B}$ for the implicit method are considered separately.
+Some of the terms in the radiation, vertical diffusion, and boundary layer and surface processes are treated as implicit terms, and the time integration is performed at the end of the calculation.
+As the time-varying term for the vector quantity <span>q</span>, we divide it into two terms, ${\mathcal A}$ for the Euler method and ${\mathcal B}$ for the implicit method.

 $$
   {\mathbf q}^+